Cruel and Inhumane

 Because commercial dog tracks are dependent on gambling revenue, there is always a risk that the integrity of races will be compromised by the use of performance enhancing drugs.

 In 2002, Wisconsin state officials secretly filmed a greyhound trainer injecting 11 dogs before races with a foreign substance they believed to be boldenone, an anabolic steroid derived from testosterone.
-In a separate case, 119 dogs tested positive for cocaine at Florida racetracks between 2001 and 2003.
-Unfortunately, the state refused to investigate how these drug-positive dogs had ingested cocaine.
+There have also been multiple recent cases of racing greyhounds testing positive for cocaine.

 It is time for citizens to stand up and say “enough is enough.”
 Please add your voice to the growing chorus of people who believe that it is wrong to treat dogs in this cruel manner.